 This document describes the considerations for definition of TSP panels with regards to P60 and P80 configured satellite systems.
 Most of the document is trying to figure out the possibilities gives by the P60 and P80 systems and the possibilities this TSP panels are providing.

 The document is only describing the 6U panels.
-(3 panels * 2)
+(3 panels/wing)

 During the document definitions for both Cesi and Azur space solar cells are used.
 They have some similarities and some differences.